-Find a stray cat and are wondering what you should do?
+Have you found a stray cat and are not sure what to do?

 If a stray cat appears sick or injured, please first determine if EAS is the correct shelter for your area by consulting the list below.
 If the cat is from one of these areas, and you can catch or trap it, please first submit an online found report to set up an appointment to bring it in.
 For urgent situations, please call 425-257-6000 and press 0 to reach a staff member.

 What if the cat is unaltered and is breeding?

 Consider reaching out to our partner organizations who can help.
 The Community Cat Coalition provides resources for Trap-Neuter-Return programs and help caring for community cats.
 The Feral Cat Spay/Neuter Project operates a free or low-cost spay/neuter clinic in Lynnwood.

 These programs are highly beneficial as they allow the cat to receive services without having to be admitted to a shelter.

 If a healthy, but under-socialized or feral cat arrives at EAS, it is our goal to provide it with the most stress-free experience possible.
 These cats are usually very frightened in a shelter environment, and we aim to make their stay as short as possible.
 They are also often not suitable for our adoption program.